gord1anknot/what_is_subpub/slides/index.md

 Just like when you use the post office to mail an important document, know what your options are if the recipient doesn't get it.
 Can you call them directly?
-Or is it really important that they receive it?
+Or was it really important that they receive it in the first place?